Speaking and Listening

 Reading in school

-Children read regularly to the class teacher, other members of staff and trained parent helpers.
-It really helps if you try to hear your child read a few pages of their book everyday.
+Children read regularly to the class teacher during guided reading sessions and will sometimes read to other members of staff and trained parent helpers.
+It really helps if you try to hear your child read a few pages of their book every day.
 Your child's book is changed once it has been read and fully understood.
 We carefully monitor progress and select appropriate books for your child's reading age.
-Children also take part in group reading during which there is more of a focus on reading comprehension.
+Within your child’s reading records you will find question which can be used to support your child with fully understanding the book they are reading.
 Please see the resource list for our reading schemes.

 Access to our library